-Looking ahead to next fall, Dr. Taylor and Dr. Augspurger are developing a fluid dynamics class, which studies problems that impact people as well as the natural world.
+Looking ahead to next fall, Dr. Opfer and Dr. Augspurger are developing a fluid dynamics class, which studies problems that impact people as well as the natural world.

 Maintaining public and habitat health, and sustainable energy sources — these projects matter, according to the professors.
 Dr. Augspurger points out that “larger social problems often can only be solved with the help of technical know-how.”

 Dr. Opfer credits the focus on STEM in recent decades with attracting a broader diversity of people to the sciences.
 “We need all types of people with all types of passions to tackle the big, sticky problems we collectively face,” she said.?